-Some people do not have enough space for their teeth to line up straight, others have too much space leaving unattractive gaps between teeth.
+Some people do not have enough space for their teeth to line up straight.
+Others have too much space leaving unattractive gaps between teeth.
 Dental spacial problems can occur between any teeth in the mouth.
 It is most noticeable with it occurs in the upper front teeth, the central incisors.

-Achieving a natural, realistic looking space closure between teeth is one of the most challenging procedures a cosmetic dentist does.
-When correctly performed by the dentist and properly maintained by the patient the results can continue to look natural for many years in the future.
+Achieving a natural, realistic-looking space closure between teeth is one of the most challenging procedures a cosmetic dentist does.
+When correctly performed by the dentist and properly maintained by the patient, the results can continue to look natural for many years in the future.

-Dental bonding can be your most cost-effective solution in creating a beautiful smile.
+Cosmetic dental bonding can be your most cost-effective solution in creating a beautiful smile.

-For more information please see:
+For more information, please see: